 Designated Backcountry Campsites

 There are five designated backcountry campsites within the park.
-The sites are primitive in nature and include only a fire ring and a flat area for tents.
+The sites are primitive in nature only flat area for tents.
 Sites are assigned with your backcountry permit on a first come, first served basis.

 Dispersed camping is allowed with a permit under these conditions: